beshu-tech/readonlyrest-docs/elasticsearch.md

 ### Local users and groups

 The `groups` rule accepts a list of group IDs.
-This rule will match if the resolved username \(i.e. via `auth_key`\) is associated to the given groups.
-In this example, the usernames are statically associated to group IDs.
+This rule will match if the resolved username \(i.e. via `auth_key`\) is associated with the given groups.

+In this example, usernames `alice` and `claire` are statically associated with group IDs.
+The username `bob` is statically associated with [structered groups](details/structured-groups.md)(a special syntax for defining groups, which may be helpful in the case of the Enterprise Kibana plugin)

 ```yaml
  access_control_rules: